 I was previously certified, but my certification lapsed or expired.
 Am I still eligible to take the exam?

 All candidates must meet the current eligibility requirements regardless of past certification status.
 CCLSs whose certification has lapsed or expired must re-establish eligibility by starting the application process anew.
-They must complete all portions of the exam application, document the completion of the current eligibility requirements, pay the exam fee, and successfully complete the examination
+They must complete both parts of the exam application, document the completion of the current eligibility requirements, pay the exam fee, and successfully complete the examination

 Provided that the eligibility requirements have not changed since you established eligibility, you would still be eligible to sit for the exam. (see the Candidate Manual for details).

 Please note that CCLSs whose certification lapsed or expired MUST begin the application process from the beginning, submitting all necessary documentation in order to re-establish eligibility.

 Am I required to be a member of the Child Life Council to be eligible for certification?